 - Excellent funding opportunities: Competitive applicants for the master’s program with a concentration in ABA often receive an offer of a tuition discount for a significant portion of the tuition at the time of admission.
 Competitive applicants also have excellent opportunities for paid internships.

 - Students receive supervised field experience working with children with developmental disabilities at Baylor CARE and BCDD.

-- MA program (including thesis) can be completed in 1.5 to 2 years.
+- MA program (including thesis) can be completed in two years.